 Burpees are a classic Freeletics exercise, but they have a fearsome reputation, and for good reason.
 Undoubtedly one of the most effective and challenging bodyweight exercises out there, Burpees help to build muscle, burn fat and improve cardiovascular endurance.
 In short, they're the ultimate all-rounder.

 Burpees train your whole body.
-This means that both the major muscle groups (think the chest, back and upper leg muscles) and the accessory muscle groups (including those in the torso, shoulders and arms) are all engaged during this exercise.
+This means that both major muscle groups and accessory muscle groups are all engaged during this exercise.

 Burpees don't just train your muscles, but are also a real silver bullet in the fight against excess body fat.